Zum Hauptinhalt springen

 Does cloud mining have a different tax treatment than self-mining in Germany?

 Cloud mining payouts are generally treated as other income (sonstige Einkünfte) under Section 22 No. 3 EStG or as capital income, depending on contract structure.
 Unlike commercial self-mining, you typically cannot depreciate hardware you do not own.
-The result is that cloud mining often provides fewer deduction opportunities than a properly structured commercial mining operation or an equity investment in a mining company.
+The result is that cloud mining often provides fewer deduction opportunities than a properly structured commercial mining operation or an equity holding in a mining company.

 ---